-HELMETS:All racing helmets must be open faced or full faced-motorbike helmets given to protect the skull base and cover the ears.
+HELMETS:All racing helmets must be full faced helmets given to protect the skull base and cover the ears.
 At least 50% (area) of the helmet must be of fluorescent orange, red, yellow or international orange colour.
 The helmet colours must be bright enough to be clearly visible in the water.
 The wearer is entirely responsible for the efficiency of his helmet.
 The organisers are recommended to repeat this important rule in their advance programme and their race instructions.
 As per rule 205.07

-LIFEJACKETS-RACING VEST: The efficiency of the lifejacket racing vest is the sole responsibility of the wearer who must be assured that it conforms to the UIM rules and carries indelible confirmation of this.
-Buoyancy: A lifejacket racing vest must have a minimum of 7.5 kg solid buoyancy for a person weighing up to 60 kgs and 9 kgs of buoyancy for those over 60 kg.
+RACING VEST: The efficiency of the racing vest is the sole responsibility of the wearer who must be assured that it conforms to the UIM rules and carries indelible confirmation of this.
+Buoyancy: A racing vest must have a minimum of 7.5 kg solid buoyancy for a person weighing up to 60 kgs and 9 kgs of buoyancy for those over 60 kg.
 As per rule 205.06.